tektoncd/pipeline/docs/taskruns.md

     name: tr-workspace
 ```

-Upon execution, the workspaces will be interpolated during resolution through to the taskspec.
+Upon execution, the workspaces will be interpolated during resolution through to the `taskSpec`.

 ```yaml
 apiVersion: tekton.dev/v1 # or tekton.dev/v1beta1